Chapter 8. Working with clusters

 Set container memory request

-Set container memory request based on the above.
-The more accurately the request represents the application memory usage, the better.
+Set the container memory request based on the above.
+The request should represent the application memory usage as accurately as possible.
 If the request is too high, cluster and quota usage will be inefficient.
 If the request is too low, the chances of application eviction increase.

 Set container memory limit, if required

-Set container memory limit, if required.
-Setting a limit has the effect of immediately killing a container process if the combined memory usage of all processes in the container exceeds the limit, and is therefore a mixed blessing.
-On the one hand, it may make unanticipated excess memory usage obvious early ("fail fast"); on the other hand it also terminates processes abruptly.
+Set the container memory limit, if required.
+Setting a limit has the effect of immediately killing a container process if the combined memory usage of all processes in the container exceeds the limit.
+Setting a limit might make unanticipated excess memory usage obvious early (fail fast).
+However, setting a limit also terminates processes abruptly.

-Note that some Red Hat OpenShift Service on AWS clusters may require a limit value to be set; some may override the request based on the limit; and some application images rely on a limit value being set as this is easier to detect than a request value.
+Note that some Red Hat OpenShift Service on AWS clusters might require a limit value to be set; some might override the request based on the limit; and some application images rely on a limit value being set as this is easier to detect than a request value.

 If the memory limit is set, it should not be set to less than the expected peak container memory usage plus a percentage safety margin.

-Ensure application is tuned with respect to configured request and limit values, if appropriate.
+Ensure your applications are tuned with respect to configured request and limit values, if appropriate.
 This step is particularly relevant to applications which pool memory, such as the JVM.
 The rest of this page discusses this.

 The default OpenJDK settings do not work well with containerized environments.
 As a result, some additional Java memory settings must always be provided whenever running the OpenJDK in a container.